airscripts/blog/content/english/about.md

 want to share them with you.

 ## What can I read?
-As a great information technolgy enthusiast it seems absolutely obvious to me that the main topic will be that.
+As a great computer science enthusiast it seems absolutely obvious to me that the main topic will be that.
 I will treat it, however, in my own way.

 How?
 I'll put in a pinch of **philosophy** and **simplicity**: like those that distinguish me.